Immunohistochemistry Staining (IHC)

 Role and purpose of IHC staining

 • Subclassify malignancies: Within the spectrum of lymphomas, IHC plays a vital role in classifying subtypes.
-By detecting specific markers like CD20, CD3, and BCL2, we can accurately subdivide lymphomas, each with distinct clinical features and prognoses, paving the way for personalized therapy.
+By detecting specific markers like CD20, CD3, and BCL2 using IHC, we can accurately subdivide lymphomas, each with distinct clinical features and prognoses, paving the way for personalized therapy.

 • Prognosticating disease course: IHC staining can reveal the expression of proteins associated with disease progression or treatment resistance.
 For instance, detecting elevated Ki-67 expression (a proliferation marker) in a lymphoma sample can indicate a more aggressive disease course.

 • Understanding disease mechanisms: By visualizing the spatial distribution of proteins in tissues, IHC staining sheds light on cellular interactions and biological processes involved in disease development.
-In the context of hematological disorders, this can help elucidate the role of specific protein pathways in lymphomagenesis or leukemogenesis.
+In the context of hematological disorders, IHC can help elucidate the role of specific protein pathways in lymphomagenesis or leukemogenesis.

 Hematological Disorders